Contents:

 Today, hard time tokens are valuable collectibles that attract the attention of numismatists and historians.
 Their value is determined by their rarity, condition and historical significance.
 Political tokens or those associated with famous events or personalities can cost from a few dozen to a thousand dollars.
 It is important to note that tokens in good condition, especially those that have retained their original details, are valued higher.

 Thus, through these small artifacts of history, collectors can clearly trace the dynamics, culture and situation of the society of the time, as the tokens have retained historical and cultural value for numismatists.
-And due to using the Coin ID Scanner App, collectors can easily identify and research these unique tokens, going deeper into U.S. history through the lens of the information, images and symbols they receive, making the collecting process even easier and more engaging.
+And due to using the Coin ID Scanner App, collectors can easily identify coin by picture, including these unique tokens, going deeper into U.S. history through the lens of the information, images and symbols they receive, making the collecting process even easier and more engaging.

 Sources: